DrTimothyAldenDavis/SuiteSparse/README.md

 *NOTE: Use of the Intel MKL BLAS is strongly recommended.
 A recent OpenBLAS can result in severe performance degradation.
 The reason for this is being investigated, and this may be resolved in the near future.
-Ignore the comments about OpenBLAS in the various user guides; those are out of date.*

 ------------------
 SuiteSparse/README